msys2/msys2.github.io/Porting.md

 One way of fixing this problem is to run native programs inside a real Windows console, hide the console and use the console API to communicate with the program.
 This approach has obvious disadvantages, but it's good enough.
 Actually, this is the way most Windows console emulators work (e.g. ConsoleZ, ConEmu).
 There is also a wrapper program called winpty that does exactly this and translates the I/O to/from standard terminal sequences which mintty understands.

-Running a program under winpty (by prefixing the command line with `wintpy`) will make the program think it is running interactively, but it will also break any special features depending on terminal sequences, possibly including colored text output and TUIs.
+Running a program under winpty (by prefixing the command line with `winpty`) will make the program think it is running interactively, but it will also break any special features depending on terminal sequences, possibly including colored text output and TUIs.

 MSYS2 includes wrappers for some affected programs, so that they will work correctly most of the time.
 Examples can be seen in packages containing REPLs (python3, lua, nodejs, ...).